 Passive real estate investing is when you invest in a property but are not directly involved in the day-to-day operations.
 You may hire a property manager to take care of the details for you.

-Passive activities are any investments where you don’t have to materially participate in the activity of your investment.
+Passive activities are any investments where you don’t have to materially participate in your investment activity.
 By default, real estate is considered a passive activity.

-Otherwise, the investor will carry these losses forward until they are offset by either an increase in earned profits from active activities that produce overnight cash flow.
+Otherwise, the investor will carry these losses forward until offset by an increase in earned profits from active activities that produce overnight cash flow.

 Active vs Passive Real Estate Investing: Which Is Right for You?